xrdocs/application-hosting/_tutorials/2016-07-09-using-iperf-netconf-to-affect-ospf-path-cost.md

 As shown in the above figure, we intend to create an application running inside a container on IOS-XR.

-We're fully aware that most users would like to run things on their own laptop and develop the applications.
+We're fully aware that most users would like to run things on their own laptop as they develop applications and test them.
 Owing to the slightly beefy requirements of IOS-XRv vagrant instances, running more than two vagrant instances may be a problem for most users.
 So we wouldn't want to aggravate that by requesting a development instance in the topology as well.
 Instead we'll create our container app in a development vagrant instance first, save the app and then destroy the development instance before proceeding with the router topology.
 {: .notice--info}